-1% here or there doesn’t sound like much, but it can eat away at your retirement savings and force you to work longer or lower your quality of life.
+While average fees for 401(k) plans don’t sound like much, they can eat away at your retirement savings and force you to work longer or lower your quality of life.
 Many Americans may have to put off retirement because of confusing, poorly disclosed fees.
 So, it’s essential to have a clear idea of how much are 401(k) fees.
 Here’s a guide to understanding 401(k) fees and identifying and avoiding costly charges.

 How much can high fees hurt my retirement savings?